The name of this organization shall be Physics Student Union, abbreviated PhySU.

 Members may run and apply for as many officer positions as they choose upon completion of the required nomination form

-Only members in their first year of study, or members enrolled in a first year physics course, may run for the VP First Year Representative
+Only members in their first year of study, or members enrolled in a first year physics course, may run for the VP First Year Representative positions

 2.4.
 Nomination Period

 The end of year election must be preceded by a nomination period no less than two weeks, and the First Year Representative election must be preceded by a nomination period of no less than one week.
 The nomination period for supplementary elections may be decided at the discretion of the President.
 Candidates must complete a self-nomination form which outlines a written agreement to adhere to the duties of a PhySU Executive member, if elected.
-The self-nomination form is to be signed by three (3) members of the PhySU constituency and submitted in the PhySU lounge, with the exception of the VP First Year Representative.
+The self-nomination form is to be signed by three (3) members of the PhySU constituency and submitted in the PhySU lounge, with the exception of the VP First Year Representatives.